Frequently asked questions about the CFPB Ombudsman

 - Serve as a formal office of legal notice for the CFPB

 - Address internal human resources matters

-Use the Ombudsman’s Office when you have not had success with the existing CFPB avenues for addressing your CFPB process concerns.
-You may use the Ombudsman’s Office to try and achieve an informal resolution, or because you want to keep your concerns confidential.
+Use the CFPB Ombudsman’s Office when you have not had success with the existing CFPB avenues, such as on the CFPB’s Contact Us webpage, for addressing your CFPB process concerns.
+You may use the CFPB Ombudsman’s Office to try and achieve an informal resolution, or because you want to keep your concerns confidential.